ponder-lab/Optimize-Java-8-Streams-Refactoring/README.md

 ### Dependencies

 The refactoring has several dependencies as listed below.
 If you experience any trouble installing the plug-in using the above update site, you can manually install the dependencies.
 The latest version of the plug-ins should be installed.
-If installing SAFE, not that WALA must be installed first:
+If installing SAFE, note that WALA *must* be installed first:

 Dependency | Update Site
 --- | ---